renich/lyrics/en/the_taquero_blues.rst

 Also, dogs gather around taquerías here.
 They, usually, get fed either by the clients or the taquero.
 Sometimes they're kind of annoying... anyway, drifting a bit...

 The fight is supposed to be just funny.
+You know, SFX and stuff.

 ::